Kadkad195/DU21SmartOTPSwiftt/README.md

 *  @param digit: length of otp value.
 Default 6
 *  @param generateTime: how many otp will be generated.
 Default 2
 ```
-val smartOTP = DU21SmartOTP(period, digit, generateTime)
+let smartOTP = DU21SmartOTP(period, digit, generateTime)
 ```
 ```
-val shareKey = smartOTP.createShareKey("YOUR_SECRET") //Should be your PIN code + your device id
+let shareKey = smartOTP.createShareKey("YOUR_SECRET") //Should be your PIN code + your device id
 ```
 Then send this secret to server to register.
 Your server will use this secret to generate OTP too